A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Conclusions and future works

 \section{Conclusions and future works}

-In this paper, we propose a new framework for computing partial or full eigendecomposition of dense Hermitian or symmetric matrices, which can be easily extended to generalized eigenvalue problems.
+In this paper, we propose a new framework for computing partial or full eigendecomposition of dense Hermitian or real symmetric matrices, which can be easily extended to generalized eigenvalue problems.
 This new framework is denoted by \texttt{PDESHEP}, which combines the classical direct methods with spectrum slicing algorithms.
 In this work, we combine ELPA~\cite{Elpa} with FEAST~\cite{kestyn2016pfeast}. \texttt{PDESHEP} can also be combined with other spectrum slicing algorithms such as those implemented in SLEPc~\cite{campos2012strategies} or EVSL~\cite{li2019eigenvalues}.
 This will be a topic for future work.

 In \texttt{PDESHEP}, a dense matrix is first reduced to a banded form and then spectrum slicing algorithms are used to compute its partial eigendecomposition instead of further reducing it to tridiagonal form.
 Therefore, the symmetric bandwidth reduction (SBR) process is avoided, which consists of memory-bounded operations.
-Some two-step data redistribution algorithms are proposed, which are more efficient than ScaLAPACK routine \texttt{PXGEMR2D}.
 For self-consistent field (SCF) eigenvalue problems which are correlated, \texttt{PDESHEP} can be about $1.25$ times faster than ELPA.
 Numerical results are obtained on Tianhe-2 supercomputer and up to $4096$ processes are used.
 The tested matrices include dense Hermitian matrices from real applications, and large real symmetric sparse matrices downloaded from the SuiteSparse collection~\cite{davis2011university}.
 Another future work is to incorporate \texttt{PDESHEP} into ELSI~\cite{yu2020elsi} or some electronic-structure calculation packages such as QE~\cite{giannozzi2009quantum} to do some real simulations.